 Research in air and ground transportation infrastructure, energy and the environment, and biomedical engineering take place in labs across campus and town.
-Each facility, from the Francis J. Fuller Aviation Training Center, to the 30-foot mobile Civil Infrastructure Lab, to the towering Institute for Corrosion and Multiphase Technology with its inclinable flow loop, is equipped with state-of-the-art technology to help us – and you – create for good.
+Each facility, from the Francis J. Fuller Aviation Training Center, to the 30-foot mobile Civil Infrastructure Lab, to the towering Institute for Corrosion and Multiphase Technology with its inclinable flow loop, is equipped with state-of-the-art technology to help us – and you – make an impact that lasts forever.

 The faculty, staff, and students of Russ College strive to cultivate excellence in themselves and others.

 Russ College is the namesake of Fritz J. and Dolores H. Russ, who were committed to supporting the profession of engineering because of their belief in its ability to improve the human condition.
 The Russes left a legacy that benefits our students and our college in countless ways.